International Travel Links and Guidance

 There are numerous ways to notify OESRC depending on the funding source or traveler.
-The primary and most common method of notification is a Travel Authorization (TA) through the Travel and Expense Management (TEM) System.
-OESRC is automatically notified through the TEM application of any international travel.
-For foundation funded international travel (no TEM), please send a copy of a Travel Estimate and Approval (TEA) form by fax to 231-7297, by campus mail to 0497 or by email to email@example.com.
+The primary and most common method of notification is a Pre-Approval through the Chrome River System, or a Travel Authorization (TA) through the Travel and Expense Management (TEM) System.
+OESRC is automatically notified through these applications of any international travel.
+For foundation funded international travel, please send a copy of a Travel Estimate and Approval (TEA) form by fax to 231-7297, by campus mail to 0497 or by email to email@example.com.

 Restricted Party Screening (RPS) is an essential component of export compliance.
 RPS determines if the individuals and companies with whom you desire to do business are on any government issued restricted, blocked, or denied party lists.
 Request a restricted party screening for entities and individuals with whom you will be doing business!